NextGenBioinformatics/hppRNA/docs/index.md

 Please cite the following paper when using this package:

-Dapeng Wang. hppRNA—a Snakemake-based handy parameter-free pipeline for RNA-Seq analysis of numerous samples.
+Dapeng Wang. hppRNA - a Snakemake-based handy parameter-free pipeline for RNA-Seq analysis of numerous samples.
 Briefings in Bioinformatics, Volume 19, Issue 4, 20 July 2018, Pages 622–626.